pivotal/docs-tap/install.md

 1. Create a `tap-values.yml` file by using the
 [Full Profile sample](#full-profile) as a guide.
 These samples have the minimum configuration required to deploy Tanzu Application Platform.
-The sample values file contains the necessary defaults for both the meta-package (parent Tanzu Application Platform package) and subordinate packages (individual child packages).
+The sample values file contains the necessary defaults for:

+- The meta-package, or parent Tanzu Application Platform package
+- Subordinate packages, or individual child packages

 The values file you provide during installation is used for further configuration of Tanzu Application Platform.